USNavalResearchLaboratory/SeaRay/docs/gpgpu-win.rst

 Support for Proprietary Graphics
 --------------------------------

-If SeaRay fails to find your graphics card, first try updating to the latest drivers, and perhaps reinstall the ``conda`` environment.
-Failing this, see :doc:`troubleshooting-ocl`.
+If SeaRay fails to find your graphics card:

+	#.
+Update to the latest drivers,
+	#.
+If using NVIDIA try installing CUDA developer tools
+	#.
+Activate the conda environment (if not already active)
+	#. :samp:`conda install -c conda-forge ocl-icd-system`
+	#.
+See also :doc:`troubleshooting-ocl`.

 TeX for premium plot labels
 ---------------------------